tagcode/Lexical.FileSystem/README.md

 # Decoration

 The <i>IFileSystems</i><b>.Decorate(<i>IFileSystemOption</i>)</b> extension method decorates a filesystem with new decorated options.
-Decoration options is an intersection of filesystem's options and the options in the parameters, so features are reduced.
+Decoration options is an intersection of filesystem's options and the options in the parameters, so decoration reduces features.

 ```csharp
 IFileSystem ram = new MemoryFileSystem();